Christian-DAntonio/ChristiansBookStore2-Hope/ChristiansBookStore2/README.txt

 I'm back and I've added the other projects for the 50th time already.
 They all also work fine.
 2:12 PM
 I made tha data folder changes and download the Console packages into the DataAccess Project.
+2:20
+I added the dependencies to the main project.